digital-raven/digital-woods/README.md

 ## Think like a Raven
 Ravens have pretty good lives for birds.
 They're flexible in their food sources.
 They find food enough in their woods for them and their kin.
-They're fun enough to play tricks on other animals.
+They're clever and fun enough to play tricks on other animals.

 Cooperatively they work with otherwise vicious animals by leading with value.
 What wolf doesn't value a scout?